What is the Purpose of a Strategic Plan?

 - Creating a culture to satisfy and delight customers.

 Long Term Goals

-Long term goals covers an important place in a strategic plan.
-Long term goals are articulations that drill down a level beneath the vision and portray how you intend to accomplish it.
+Long-term goals cover an important place in a strategic plan.
+Long-term goals are articulations that drill down a level beneath the vision and portray how you intend to accomplish it.
 This arrangement of goals for the most part begins three years out and reaches out to around five years into the future, straightforwardly lining up with the vision and mission statements.

-Long-term goals are the achievements that an organization sets to manage activities toward their broad targets.
-A few instances of long-term goals could be for an organization to strengthen its position on the local market, expanding benefits or growing its operations.
+Long-term goals are the achievements that an organization sets to manage activities toward its broad targets.
+A few instances of long-term goals could be for an organization to strengthen its position on the local market, expanding benefits, or growing its operations.